 Elastic demand definition

-What is Elastic Demand?
+/What is Elastic Demand?

-Elastic demand is when the price of a product has a large impact on the quantity purchased.
+Elastic demand occurs when the price of a product has a large impact on the quantity purchased.
 A product is said to have elastic demand if sales drop sharply in response to an increase in price, or sales spike when prices are decreased.

 From a pricing formulation perspective, elastic demand is of great concern.
 If it is not possible to increase prices without experiencing a sharp decline in sales volume, a business must rely on cost reductions or expansion into new sales regions to generate a profit over the long term.
 Price elasticity is particularly common when the products of competing companies are not well differentiated, or where substitute products are readily accessible.